-Dr. Yang has treated many cases of female infertility in the China and United States over the last 20 years.
+Dr. Yang has treated many cases of female infertility in the China and United States over 30 years.
 He has successfully helped women with infertility to become pregnant and prevent miscarriage by using only acupuncture and Chinese herbal formulas.
 Dr. Yang has also been involved in helping women undergoing IVF treatment to successfully get pregnant and prevent miscarriage via applying acupuncture and Chinese herbal formulas.

 Zhong, L. M. Acupuncture combination Chinese herbs treating 50 cases of anovulation.
 Jiangxi Traditional Chinese Medicine (in Chinese), 1981; (4):32